-Johnson subsidiary Cordis Corp. wasn’t able to dodge all the complaints in a patient injury lawsuit after a New Jersey Supreme Court Judge upheld certain arguments against the company’s Cypher coronary stents.
+Johnson subsidiary Cordis Corp. wasn’t able to dodge all the complaints in a patient injury lawsuit with the Preszler Law after a New Jersey Supreme Court Judge upheld certain arguments against the company’s Cypher coronary stents.

 Lead plaintiff Vonnie Cornett and a clutch of others from 16 states sued Johnson & Johnson and Cordis in 2008, filing 48 complaints for injuries allegedly caused by Cordis’ Cypher sirolimus-eluting stent.